Estate planning attorneys in Sacramento, California

 One of the most important things you can do for your loved ones is to create an estate plan, which will direct where your assets go after your pass away.
 Estate planning is a great way to make sure your loved ones are provided for and taken care of after you are no longer here.
 It is also a great way to organize all of your documents in one place for your loved ones, so that they are not struggling to locate all of your important documents.

-Our firm is experienced in preparing Wills, Revocable Living Trusts, Pour Over Wills, Advanced Health Care Directives, HIPAA Authorizations, General Durable Power of Attorney documents, and many other estate planning documents.
+Our law firm is experienced in preparing Wills, Revocable Living Trusts, Pour Over Wills, Advanced Health Care Directives, HIPAA Authorizations, General Durable Power of Attorney documents, and many other estate planning documents.

 Our attorneys have prepared hundreds of estate plans for clients all over Northern California over the years, and we provide compassionate and knowledgeable legal guidance throughout the entire estate planning process.
 We will also help you make sure that your trust is funded and all of your assets get properly transferred into your trust to avoid any legal issues in the future.